Project overview

 User research

-I conducted market and competitive research to gain a better understanding of the camping supply space to identify common user experiences, features, and products.
+I conducted market and competitive research to better understand the camping supply space and identify common user experiences, features, and products.
 For user research, I interviewed individuals from my own network, creating as representative of a sample as possible given the hypothetical nature of this project.
 While this method has its limitations, it provided valuable insight into user goals, pain points, and motivations.
-I used open-ended questions to invite a wide range of responses and uncover patterns in user behavior.

 1. Decision fatigue

-Users find it difficult to choose a product when presented with too many camping products, making it hard for them to find the right one.
+Users find it difficult to choose an item when presented with too many choices, making it hard for them to find the right product.

 2. Inaccurate search